-This command enables/disables the reception of SBAS (WAAS/EGNOS/MSAS) signals.
+This command enables/disables the reception of SBAS (WAAS/EGNOS/ MSAS) signals.
 When turned off the receiver uses all 12 channels for tracking GPS satellites.
-The \$PASHQ,PAR and \$PASHQ,RTC query commands can be used to view current WAAS settings.
+The \$PASHQ,PAR query command can be used to view current WAAS settings.
+The \$PASHQ,RTC query command will display if WAAS corrections are applied to the solution.

-ZDA: Upload Initial Real-time Clock Value \$PASHS,ZDA
+ZDA: Upload Initial Real-time Clock Value

+\$PASHS,ZDA